The 10 Best Protein Treatments For Natural Hair

 "Everyone needs protein but those who often chemically treat their hair, use excessive heat, or cause damage from constant style manipulation may need protein treatments more often," she explains.

-Protein treatments are also great products for natural hair and curly hair, particularly if you're experiencing dryness, frizz, dull hair, or weighed-down curls.
+Protein treatments are especially great products for natural hair, curly hair, and high porosity hair, particularly if you're experiencing dryness, frizz, dull hair, or weighed-down curls.

 "Healthy natural or curly hair, with the proper amount of protein, has great elasticity, shine, and strength," she says.
 "But if there is a lack of protein it can cause curls to loosen and hair strand breakage, affecting the overall appearance."

-If you're new to the world of protein treatments, or simply don't know where to begin, you may be wondering when, how, and what to do from here.
+If you're new to the world of protein treatments, you may be wondering when, how, and what to do from here.
 So I asked Brumfield to break down all there is to know about protein treatments—what to use, how to use it, and when.

 When and How To Use a Protein Treatment

-Incorporating new products into one's well-established routine is never easy or intuitive.
-Lucky for us, many protein treatments are created with ease of use in mind, so adding a new step can be quick and seamless rather than complicated and time-consuming.
+Incorporating new products into one's well-established hair wash routine is never easy or intuitive.
+Luckily, many protein treatments are created with ease of use in mind, so adding a new step can be quick and seamless rather than complicated and time-consuming.
 Brumfield breaks it down for us.

-First things first, she says, "make sure your hair is clean and free of any build-up before applying a protein treatment."
+First, she says, "Make sure your hair is clean and free of any build-up before applying a protein treatment."
 Otherwise, "your hair will not be able to absorb any proteins from the treatment."

 As for how often you should break out your go-to protein treatment, Brumfield advises, "Protein treatments should only be used when your hair needs it.
 Using protein treatments when your hair doesn’t need it will not have any benefits for your hair.
 You should only use protein treatments if you experience symptoms like breakage when combing, loose curl definition, or low elasticity."